timsliu/CS159Project/CustomEnvironment/README.txt

 This document contains instructions on running additional custom environments.

-1) Copy the file HalfInvertedPendulum.py to the directory:
+1) Make a copy the file InvertedPendulum.py in the directory:
 _________________

 /anaconda/lib/python2.6/site_packages/gym/envs/mujoco

+and change the name to HalfInvertedPendulum.py.
+Change the xml file used in the file to "half_inverted_pendulum.xml"

 2) Copy the file half_inverted_pendulum.xml to the directory:
 _________________